Singapore reports highest single-day rise in COVID-19 cases | Health

 - Singapore

-Singapore's health ministry reported 1,650 new COVID-19 cases on Friday, the highest since the beginning of the pandemic.
+Singapore's health ministry reported 2,268 new COVID-19 cases on Wednesday, the highest since the beginning of the pandemic.
+The country also reported eight new deaths due to the coronavirus.

-A recent rise in cases after the relaxation of some coronavirus measures has prompted Singapore to pause further reopening.
+A recent rise in cases after the relaxation of some COVID-19 measures has prompted Singapore to pause further reopening.
 More than 80% of its population has been vaccinated against the virus.
+From this week, Singapore tightened some curbs such as limiting social gatherings to two people and making work from home a default.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)